apocalyptech/pydailystrips/README.md

       -d DOWNLOAD_DIR, --download DOWNLOAD_DIR
-                            Download the specified strips into this directory, rather than showing on STDOUT (default: None) -v, --verbose         Verbose output (for debugging purposes) (default:
+                            Download the specified strips into this directory, rather than showing on STDOUT (default: None) --css CSS_FILENAME    Use the specified CSS filename in generated HTML (only has an effect with --download).
+Will copy the CSS file from this directory to the project directory if it doesn't already exist, but will NOT overwrite an existing CSS file. (default: dailystrips-style.css)
+      -v, --verbose         Verbose output (for debugging purposes) (default:
                             False)
       -c CONFIG, --config CONFIG